FE2B

 The human relationship with rain is intricate because rain serves both as an inconvenience and a necessity.
 Therefore, curiosity about the process of rain formation shouldn’t be surprising.
 The urge to understand rain is so strong that scientists have persisted in their efforts, despite each new study revealing increasing complexity.
 Initial studies were conducted before a full understanding of the turbulent fluid environment, a defining characteristic of rain clouds, was achieved.
 Fortunately, the proliferation of advanced experiments has enabled researchers to delve more deeply into the added complexity that air turbulence brings to the rain formation puzzle.
 Even today, despite the rapid growth in computer processing speed, the wide range of scales involved in the precipitation process requires computing power that may not be available for decades.
 Equally challenging are experimental observations.
 Making precise measurements of the small-scale precipitation processes from a platform that must endure the harsh conditions of clouds is dangerous and expensive.
 However, precisely these types of challenges make this problem so engaging, and this enduring interest has persisted for decades.
 At present, the scientific community has a solid qualitative understanding of how precipitation forms.
 However, some parts of the process still lack the necessary understanding to make accurate quantitative predictions.
 Therefore, at the Fluid Mechanics Laboratory in the Department of Applied Mechanics at IIT Delhi, we are investigating the behavior of droplets in turbulent environments.
 These investigations are directly relevant to understanding the collision-coalescence process that takes place during the creation of warm rain.

-Energy extraction via vortex induced oscillation and vibrations
+Energy extraction via vortex-induced oscillation and vibrations

 A novel approach rooted in harvesting energy from wind and current through vortex-induced motions has emerged recently.
-Our research endeavours align with this paradigm and entail the utilization of flat plates and cylindrical bluff bodies within a controlled wind tunnel environment.
+Our research endeavors align with this paradigm and entail the utilization of flat plates and cylindrical bluff bodies within a controlled wind tunnel environment.
 The objective is to capitalize on fluid-induced motions to harness energy effectively.
 In the specific context of flat plate autorotation, we systematically explore the effects of non-dimensional parameters to delineate distinct regimes encompassing oscillations, autorotation, and stationary states.
 Central to this investigation is the comprehensive characterization of energy extraction mechanisms facilitated by vortex-induced angular motion.
 The research methodology encompasses meticulous flow visualization and diagnostic techniques to elucidate intricate fluid-structure interactions, vortex-shedding phenomena, and the intricate mechanisms underlying energy transfer.

 Members